MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 * (VS Code only) Add a *Dockerfile* and Docker compose files that are tailored for your Python project.

-To set up VS Code and PyCharm and run a Docker container in your dev environment use the following steps.
+To set up VS Code and PyCharm, and run a Docker container in your dev environment use the following steps.

 #### [VS Code](#tab/vscode-ide)